This article provides a step-by-step tutorial for a fluid dynamic simulation of a non-return valve.

-- You will notice that we are only modelling one half of the valve geometry.
-We have utilized the fact that the valve is symmetrical and this is a great way to save on both mesh size and simulation run time.
+You will notice that we are only modelling one half of the valve geometry.
+Due to having utilized the fact that the valve is symmetrical and this is a great way to save on both mesh size and simulation run time.

-Before we can begin a simulation we must first create the fluid volume.
-This is done by performing a geometry operation called “open inner region”.
+Before we can begin a simulation, notice that we must first create the fluid volume.
+This has been done on the project you have imported from the link above.
+It is obtained by performing a geometry operation called Open inner region.